PHC Faculty Resources

 More than one team may be able to participate in the following activities.
 If you're planning an activity for your team - a talk or field experience, a public event, etc - that could be open to others as well, let Heather know.

-- Regional Environmental Council Food Day Festival, October 25, Murray Family Park, contact Liz Sheehan Castro
+- Regional Environmental Council Food Day Festival & Farmers' Market, October 22, 2016, Crystal Park/University Park, contact Liz Sheehan Castro.

-- Senior Health and Safety Fair, October 29, Worcester Senior Center, contact Esther Borer
+- Senior Health and Safety Fair, October 24, 2016, 9am-12pm Worcester Senior Center, contact Esther Borer

 Curriculum aids and online modules